qwertie/loyc.net/loyc-trees/index.md

 Trivia Attributes and Node Styles
 ---------------------------------

-A trivia attribute is a Loyc node in an attribute list whose `Name` starts with `%` (**note:** code updates are [pending for this](https://github.com/qwertie/ecsharp/issues/61); the old convention was that trivia nodes have a `Name` that starts with `#trivia_`.)
+A trivia attribute is a Loyc node in an attribute list whose `Name` starts with `%`.
 Trivia attributes can be simple identifiers or calls.
-By convention, trivia attributes have low importance and can be (optionally) dropped when converting a Loyc tree to text.
+By convention, trivia attributes have low importance, and when a printer converts a Loyc tree to text, it can ignore (drop) trivia that it does not understand.

 Probably the most important use of trivia attributes is to denote comments.
 By convention, comments like